hannahconroy/NEON_CO2_Macrosystems_LIDAR/README.md

 # NEON CO2 Macrosystems Final Project
-Final project for GDA 2021 using NEON spatial data at 5 sites of interest

 By: Hannah Conroy

-Short 1-2 sentence summary

 ## Background
 Knowledge of meta-ecosystem carbon transport is limited and many large uncertainties remain in estimates of biosphere carbon cycling, sources, and sinks.
 In particular, terrestrially derived CO2 from respiration in soils, geochemical weathering, and stream metabolism all contribute to net CO2 emissions from inland waters, but their relative contributions to meta-ecosystem carbon fluxes are not well-quantified across seasons or biomes.
 This research will quantify multi-scale properties of watershed carbon cycling by linking ecosystem processes with meta-ecosystem carbon fluxes in watersheds that have varying terrestrial productivity, soil carbon stocks, climate, geology, and hydrologic regimes.